Scabies (pediatric) in Infant/Neonate

 - Neonatal herpes – Discrete or grouped vesicles on an erythematous base, possibly with systemic symptoms.
 Tzanck smear from the vesicle reveals multinucleated giant cells.

-- Congenital cutaneous candidiasis – Presents at birth, may affect the nails, may be associated with placental lesions and inflammation.
+- Congenital cutaneous candidiasis – Presents at birth, may affect the nails, and may be associated with placental lesions and inflammation.
 Potassium hydroxide (KOH) preparation of vesicular contents reveals yeast and pseudohyphae.

 - Atopic dermatitis – Eczematous lesions with oozing on the face and flexural areas (cubital and popliteal fossa).
 Lichenification is seen in chronic dermatitis.
 Burrows are absent, and lesions are not seen in the web spaces.